BrianMorse12604/cse15l-lab-reports/index.md

 ## Lab Report 3
 Find the third lab [here](CSE15L%20Lab3/lab-report-3.html).
 It goes into the `grep` command and the options that can be used to alter the input and output of the command.

+## Lab Report 4
+Find the fourth lab [here](CSE15L%20Lab4/lab-report-4.html).
+It goes into efficiency when writing commands in the bash terminal in order to make things faster and less error prone.